santhoush007/efrty/README.md

 Push notifications for mobile/web when offline

-#output: -->Login page of chat: Image -->Chat Box: Image
+#output: -->Login page of chat:

+-->Chat Box: Image